owncloud-archive/documentation/admin_manual/enterprise_clients/creating_branded_apps.rst

 side-by-side.
 Both clients run independently of each other, and do not share account information or files.

+Another feature exclusive to branded desktop sync clients: On the General tab, where users have the option to limit the size of downloaded files, branded clients have two additional options.
+If they enter 0, that means "always ask before downloading any new folder."
+If they enter -1 that means never ask, and download all new folders automatically.

 Building a Branded iOS App
 --------------------------